pr-suresh/insurance-rag/Task 2.md

     Claim Adjusters can interact with the application by asking questions regarding the claims that are assigned to them

+    The app is built using Streamlit that allows the user to either search for direct Claim Number or claim description.

+    The results has 2 parts, the first part is a combination of claims summary which is retrieved using RAG and also search results for the insurance specific legal information for the loss state from the web using Tavily web search.

+    The second part is the claim number and the total exposure details which is the sum of all the financial columns for the claim in the claim data.

 2. Describe the tools you plan to use in each part of your stack.
 Write one sentence on why you made each tooling choice.
     1. LLM